seankarson/docs/aux-documentation/above-eviction-heap-percent.md

-## Eviction Heap Percentage is exceeded:
+# Eviction Heap Percentage Is exceeded

 Eviction is configured for a region and implemented on a per member basis.
 The Least Recently Used data on the member is chosen for eviction from